 Counseling is often an underrated resource for anyone but especially for demographics like those at risk for substance abuse, addiction and mental health conditions.
 But when you’re working through adversity, it can be hard to recognize the good a therapist can do for you and your health.
 Conditions like anxiety, depression and addiction can cloud the mind and make everything seem pointless.
 Here’s why a therapist can be a crucial factor in helping you grow as a person, and when you need counseling, a qualified therapist is an invaluable asset.

 If you’ve ever heard someone — mainly around the subject of addiction — use the words “rock bottom,” the need for personal growth becomes more understandable.
 Certain hardships bring a person down, and often, make them unrecognizable even to themselves.

 Personal growth doesn’t always mean growing into a new person with new skills and behaviors.
 Often, personal growth refers to climbing back toward being the person you used to be before some condition brought you to this dark place.

 Addiction, especially, follows this path.
-According to Psychology Today, recovery from addiction is a combination of physical healing and mental and emotional learning, culminating in personal growth; it’s the idea that physically, mentally and emotionally, you’re recovering from addiction while becoming a stronger, better-equipped version of yourself.
+Recovery from addiction is a combination of physical healing and mental and emotional learning, culminating in personal growth; it’s the idea that physically, mentally and emotionally, you’re recovering from addiction while becoming a stronger, better-equipped version of yourself.